-The top ten toxic foods for parrot1.
-Chocolate
+The top ten toxic foods for Parrots

 Chocolate is a wonderful treat to share with human family members, but it can be harmful or fatal to your pet bird.
 Chocolate poisoning first affects the digestive tract, causing vomiting and diarrhea.
 As the condition progresses it affects the birds central nervous system, causing seizures and eventually death.

-2. Apple seeds
+2. Apple Seeds

 Believe it or not, apples along with other members of the rose family including cherries, peaches, apricots and pears—contains trace amounts of Cyanide within their seeds.
 While the fruit of the apple is fine, beware of pesticides on the skin.
 Be sure to wash thotoughly and remove any seeds.

 The skin and pit of this fruit has been known to cause cardiac arrest and eventual heart failure in pet birds.
 Although there is some debate to the degree of toxicity of avocados, it is advised better to be safe than sorry.

 Excessive consumption of onions causes vomiting, diarrhea and a host of other digestive problems.
 It has been found that prolonged exposure can lead to a blood condition called haemolytic anemia, which is followed by respiratory distress and eventual death.

 Although responsible bird owners would never dream of offering their pet an alcoholic drink, there have been instances in which free roaming birds have attained alcohol poisoning through helping themselves to unattended cocktails.
 Alcohol depresses the organ systems of birds and can be fatal.
 Make sure your bird stays safe by securing them in their cage whenever alcohol is served in your home.